1947 Top Ten Pop Countdown Podcast

 After his death, his record “A Dreamer’s Holiday” became the first posthumous top 20 hit.
 Even Big Band icon Glenn Miller didn’t rate that after his plane went down over the English Channel in late 1944.
 Major Miller, en route to newly liberated Paris to set up his Army Air Forces Band.
 Maybe it didn’t occur to RCA to release a tribute, or considered poor taste.
 Both Miller and Clark, though, huge news stories when they happened, as you can imagine.

-#5 Tex Williams & His Western Caravan – Smoke!
+#5 Tex Williams and His Western Caravan – Smoke!
 Smoke!
 Smoke!
 (That Cigarette)

 OK, back to the fun!
 At #5 we have a Western Talking Blues Novelty hit written, no, not in the ’30s like “Peg o’ My Heart” and “That’s My Desire,” but actually in 1947, after the singer got fired for wanting equal billing with Bandleader Spade Cooley (later convicted for murdering his wife).
 Several players exited the band with him, and the Singer formed his own 12-piece “Western Caravan.”
 Capitol Records snapped him up, but not satisfied with the Polkas they were having him record, the Singer turned to his friend, Country star Merle Travis, for help writing a hit more suited to his style.
 And what they came up with topped the Country chart for 16 weeks and was the first big Country-Western Pop crossover hit. #1 on the Best Sellers chart for six weeks in late Summer, at #5 it’s Tex Williams and His Western Caravan: “Smoke!
 Smoke!
 Smoke!
 (That Cigarette).”